 All securities investments present a risk of loss of capital.
 The maximum loss of capital on long equity securities and unit trusts is limited to the fair value of those positions.
-The maximum loss of capital on long futures and forward currency contracts is limited to the notional contract values of those positions.
-On equities sold short, the maximum loss of capital can be unlimited.
+The maximum loss of capital on forward currency contracts is limited to the notional contracts values of those positions.